mpalash/aliakbarmehta/pages/cv.md

 2015
 :   **TRINITY: Godrej Legacy Park Silos**, Godrej One, Mumbai, IN

-## Residencies
+## Residencies and Research Fellowships

 2022
-:   **Commonplaces and Entanglements** research residency, Center for Arts, Design, and Social Research, Spoleto, IT
+:   *Research fellow*: **Commonplaces and Entanglements VII**, Center for Arts, Design, and Social Research, Spoleto, IT

 2021
 :   **Titanik Artist Residency**, Turku, FI